randomicon00/todohtmx/readme.md

 # HTMX Interactive App Showcase

 This project aims to demonstrate how to use [HTMX](https://htmx.org/) for building interactive web applications without relying on heavy front-end frameworks.
 It shows how HTMX can be integrated with Django to create a simple yet effective To-Do list application.
+The motivation for starting this demo project was to explore the HTMX craze that has been gaining traction on social media platforms and especially on YouTube.

 ## Features